danwei002/Discord-Bot/README.md

 # Discord-Bot
 A discord bot with numerous functionalities.
 The bot is written in Python and uses JSON files for persistent data storage.
+I created this mainly to learn how to use the discord.py library.

 Some examples of the bot's functionalities:
 - Mathematical calculations, such as prime factorization